Wolof

 However, the same mark is also used to indicate prenasalisation of 4 consonants.

-In addition to consonants that may be prenasalised, this alternative approach applies to all letters which have a diacritic above their standard form.rsr,14
+In addition to consonants that may be prenasalised, this alternative approach also applies to the other letters which have a diacritic above their standard form.rsr,14

 Finally, q is written in an idiosyncratic way.rsr,14